Composite Stroller Frame Member Case Study

 Carbon fiber reinforced polymer composite (CFRP) materials provided the best chance of delivering the desired weight savings however subtle design changes, such as morphing from a round cross section shape to an elongated oval in bending critical spans, were necessary to meet the weight savings objectives.
 The elongated oval's higher section modulus allowed CSS to maintain the required bending stiffness with a thinner wall.

 The material saved in the elongated oval spans was redistributed to fastener hole and notched end locations for additional out-of-plane and bearing strength.

 CSS utilized low Fiber Areal Weight (FAW) prepregs to achieve the required bending and torsional stiffness and strength; 75 g/mē FAW unidirectional standard modulus carbon/epoxy hotmelt prepreg.

 Bladder Inflation Molding (BIM) was selected as the manufacturing method for the stroller's curved tubular frame members.
 CSS worked directly with an overseas vendor to develop low cost BIM clamshell tooling and eventually BIM composite prototypes.
 The same overseas vendor made a suitable low FAW carbon fiber prepreg in-house which eliminated the need to source prepreg and incur supplier mark-ups.

 Carbon fiber composite prototypes were bladder molded, cut to length, and machined to specification overseas then evaluated in the Client's test laboratory.
 The carbon fiber composite frame members had an average weight savings of 48%, were 53% stronger in bending strength, and twice as durable based on assembly life cycle fatigue testing.

-Please Contact Us to learn more about CSS' Composite Product Development capabilities and Overseas Composite Manufacturing & Procurement Liaison services or to discuss your FRP composite program needs.
+Please Contact Us to discuss your FRP composite program needs or learn more about CSS' Composite Product Development capabilities and Overseas Composite Manufacturing & Procurement Liaison services.